 Next add the couscous to a bowl and then grate in a small clove of garlic, or finely mince it before adding it in.

-Then throw in the tomatoes, mozzarella, two tablespoons of chopped fresh basil into the bowl with the cooled couscous and season with a couple of pinches of kosher salt and a few grinds of coarse black pepper.
+Then throw in the 1 pint cherry tomatoes, 8 ounces fresh mozzarella ( either pearl-size (left whole, pictured above), celegine-size cut in half or one large 8 ounce ball diced), 2 tablespoons of chopped fresh basil into the bowl with the cooled couscous and season with a couple of pinches of kosher salt and a few grinds of coarse black pepper.
 Lastly drizzle with a tablespoon or more of olive oil.

 Gently toss to combine.

 Perfect for a simmer party or as a side dish to your favorite dinner.
 However, it’s most definitely perfect with a glass of crispy white wine.